rehanch178/zookeeper-kafka-cluster-docker-swarm/README.md

     n7chbyltg638d96gg624r8psq     node3        Ready     Active                          20.10.7

 Add docker labels on the nodes.
 Labels will be rquired by the compose files to deploy zookeeper and kafka containers on each node.
 Run docker label commands from the leader node.
-Her leader node is node1, docker swarn commands should be run from the leader node only.
+Here leader node is node1, docker swarn commands should be run from the leader node only.

     sudo docker node update --label-add  node=node1 <NODE_ID> (Get node ID from docker node ls output and pass) sudo docker node update --label-add  node=node2 <NODE_ID> (Get node ID from docker node ls output and pass)